 Hi there!
-Thanks for visiting.
+Thanks for stopping by.
 I hope you will find this book and other contents on the site (coming soon) helpful for learning Elm — a delightful programming language for building robust front-end web applications.

-With that, I would like to invite you, my dear readers, to join me on a wonderful journey into learning a very friendly yet extremely practical language.
+With that, I would like to invite you to join me on a wonderful journey into learning a very friendly yet extremely practical language.